In recent years the impact of illegal wildlife trade (IWT) on species has reached unprecedented levels.

 Illegal Wildlife Trade Conference: London 2018

-The UK was recently host to a high-level international conference with ZSL as a supporting partner.
+In 2018 the UK was host to a high-level international conference with ZSL as a supporting partner.
 The conference brought together global leaders to build partnerships and identify collaborative solutions to combat IWT.
 The conference was the fourth in a series that began in London in 2014 when governments signed a declaration addressing four key pillars: eradicating markets in illegal wildlife products, strengthening law enforcement, ensuring effective legal frameworks and supporting sustainable livelihoods.

 ZSL was also host to three supportive events for academics, NGOs, leading technology companies and government representatives in the lead up to this high-level event.